United Kingdom Visa and Passport Requirements

 |Passport required||Return ticket required||Visa Required|

-To enter the United Kingdom, a passport valid for the duration of stay is required by all nationals referred to in the chart above, except (1) EU nationals holding a valid national ID card.
+To enter the United Kingdom, a passport valid for the duration of stay is required by all nationals.

 Types and Cost

 The length of time taken to process visa applications depends on the nationality of the applicant and the country where you're applying.
-Generally, you can expect a decision within three weeks.
+Beware that the earliest you can apply is three months before you travel.